elizabethhillman/taskManager/Specification.md

 \## Triggers
-A timer recognizes that a reminder is set to be sent out.
+\*User selects "Add notification"

 \## Primary Sequence

-1. Log in
-2. The user sets a reminder
+1. The user sets a reminder
-3. Log out
-4. The task manager will send out a reminder for the set time
+3. The user is promted to add the minutes/hours before they want to be reminded
+4. The user selects when they want to be reminded
+5. The user is promted to add if they want the reminder to be when they should start or complete the task
+6. The user selects an option

 \## Primary Postconditions